OWASP/AppSec-Israel-2017/Training.md

 We are scheduled to complete the training by 17:30.

 Coffee and cold drinks will be provided throughout the day, as well as an afternoon snack break.

 ---

+#### Tower Attack & Defense

+The course will train the participants to identify several common AND critical vulnerabilities, as well as mitigate these vulnerabilities in the application code.
+The subjects covered will include the following:

+- Web Application Hacking Basics and Toolset, with live hacking demo
+- Logical Attacks and Mitigation
+  - Forced Browsing Attacks
+  - Authentication Bypass and Authorization Bypass
+  - Process Flow Bypass
+  - Parameter Manipulations
+- Inclusion Attacks and Mitigation
+  - Path Traversal and Local File Inclusion (LFI) Attacks
+  - Path Traversal
+  - Remote File Inclusion (RFI) Attacks
+  - Server Side Request Forgery (SSRF) Attacks
+- Injection & Reflection Attacks and Mitigation
+  - SQL Injection
+  - Stored / Reflected XSS

+---